 Most of the time, they only come into play when you want to extend your basement and make it a warm, liveable space.
 There is no need for a subfloor or floor covering if you don’t intend to utilize the area.

-If you have mold on your wood subfloor, you will need to kill the mold before you can proceed with any repairs and refinishing.
+If you have a severe mold problem on your wood subfloor, you will need to kill the mold before you can proceed with any repairs and refinishing.

-Another alternative way to kill mold is with a product that contains vinegar.
-Vinegar is a natural disinfectant and will not damage the plywood.
+Another alternative way to kill mold is with a product that contains vinegar which is a natural disinfectant and will not damage the plywood.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.